One of the great wonders of the north end of Hoy is the sheer amount of beauty crammed into this modest landmass.

 Still, there’s consolation in a wander amongst the beautifully rounded sandstone boulders, and time enough to gather some driftwood for the benefit of the bothy’s next overnight visitor.
 Out at sea an oil supply vessel lurches in from the west, disappearing at times behind the enormous swell.
 Among the cacophony of wind, surf and the call of the gulls, there gathers a sense of the silence sought by Sir Peter Maxwell Davies.

-Then, it’s back up through the glen to Moaness and the ferry home, in the softening light of an autumn afternoon.
-Glad to have the wind at your back.
+Then, it’s back up through the glen to Moaness and the ferry home, in the softening light of an autumn afternoon and glad to have the wind at your back.
 Stand on deck for the short, half-hour homeward ferry passage.
 There’s always a last bit of Hoy magic to be captured – no matter what the conditions.

 Find out more about Hoy and search for accommodation in Orkney.